-- See FDIC v.
-LSI Appraisal LLC, No. SACV 11-00706, 2014 WL 12561102, at 3 (C.D.
-Cal.
-July 21, 2014) ("[P]rivate agreements should be considered and honored by the courts. . . .
-Legal Voice does state that cost-shifting is 'mandatory,' but does not address whether the parties may alter the requirements of Rule 45 through agreement.
-This is not a situation in which the Court is exercising any discretion to decide whether fees are owed.
-Instead, the Court finds only that the parties entered into a separate binding agreement that addresses the substance of Rule 45(d)(2)(B)(ii)'s requirements.
+In response to the requesting party's motion to compel, the non-party should describe with particularity and provide a detailed affidavit or declaration describing its anticipated costs to comply with the subpoena, 91 and should specifically request requirements.
 Because their arrangement covers costs of subpoena compliance, Rule 45(d)(2)(B)(ii) is simply inapposite." (citing Angell v.
 Shawmut Bank Conn.
 Nat'l Ass'n, 153 F.R.D.
 585, 590 (M.D.N.C.
+1994))).

-1994))). - Under Rule 45(d)(2)(B)(ii), when a court orders compliance with a subpoena over an objection, "the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance."
+- 90. Under Rule 45(d)(2)(B)(ii), when a court orders compliance with a subpoena over an objection, "the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance."
 FED.
 R. CIV.
-P. 45(d)(2)(B)(ii). - In ne EpiPen (Epinephrine Injection, USP) Mktg., Sales Practices & Antitrust Litig., No. 17-md-2785, 2018 WL 3240981, at 4 (D. Kan.
+P. 45(d)(2)(B)(ii). - 91.
+In re EpiPen (Epinephrine Injection, USP) Mktg., Sales Practices & Antitrust Litig., No. 17-md-2785, 2018 WL 3240981, at 4 (D. Kan.
 July 3, 2018) ("Express Scripts asks the Court to order Plaintiffs to pay the costs of compliance if the Court grants the motion to compel.
 Express Scripts has submitted an affidavit showing it has spent more than \$20,000 in legal fees and costs to serve objections, produce documents, negotiate and otherwise respond to the subpoena.
 Express Scripts also projects costs in the range of \$75,000 to \$250,000 to search for and produce additional documents. . . .
 Plaintiffs object that Express Script's declaration is speculative, premature, and does not address the reasonableness of its projected costs.
-While the Court finds it appropriate for Class Plaintiffs to share in the cost of production, such payment will of course be limited to Express Script's actual and reasonable costs in producing documents pursuant to this order.
+While the Court finds it appropriate for Class Plaintiffs to share in the cost of that if the court orders production, it also should shift costs to the requesting party to the extent necessary to render costs insignificant.
+If, at that time, the non-party cannot detail its expenses or does not know whether the cost of compliance will be significant so as to trigger cost shifting under the rule, the non-party should notify the court and the requesting party as soon as it becomes apparent that continued compliance will necessitate a request for reimbursement.
+A response to a motion to compel or a subsequent cost shifting/reimbursement motion should "include a careful accounting of all expenses, how they 'resulted from compliance,' and an explanation as to their reasonableness;" 92 and it should focus on whether the cost of compliance was "significant," not on whether compliance was "unduly burdensome."
+93 production, such payment will of course be limited to Express Script's actual and reasonable costs in producing documents pursuant to this order.
 Accordingly, the Court will require Class Plaintiffs to bear 50% of the reasonable costs Express Scripts incurs in timely producing documents responsive to the subpoena as ordered herein.").